 Validation and Verification

 This project’s emissions reductions were quantified using the Climate Neutral Network methodologies.
-Its electricity production is third party verified bi-annually.

 This project meets NativeEnergy’s stringent additionality criteria, as our funding was necessary to the project’s implementation.